One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The insidious single-head equivalence

 \subsection{Necessary conditions}

 Conditions~\ref{first-condition} and~\ref{second-condition} are proved necessary to single-head equivalence.
-Every single-head formula satisfy them.
-Since they are based on entailment and not on clause membership, they are independent on the syntax.
-If they hold for a formula, they hold for every equivalent one.
+They are based on entailment, which is unaffected by the syntax of the formula.
+Therefore, if they hold for a formula, they hold for every equivalent one.
 Therefore, they are not only satisfied by single-head formulae; they are satisfied by every formula that is equivalent to a single-head one.

-The proof requires a lemma proved in a previous article~\cite{libe-20-a}.
+The proof requires a lemma proved in a previous manuscript~\cite{libe-20-a}.

 \begin{lemma} If $F$ is a definite Horn formula, the following three conditions are equivalent, where $P' \rightarrow x$ is not a tautology ($x \not \in P'$).

 \begin{enumerate}

 \item $F \models P' \rightarrow x$;